Moji131/Fundamentals-of-Classification/learners/setup.md

 Once found, the page will update with a button that you can click to Open JupyterLab.

 Here is a screenshot of a JupyterLab landing page that should be similar to the one that opens in your web browser after starting the JupyterLab server on either macOS or Windows.

 \
 ![](fig/0_jupyterlab_landing_page.png)
 \

-When you have a Jupyter server running make new Jupyter notebook by clicking on the "Notebook" icon and run the following code in a cell:
+When you have a Jupyter server running use JupyterLab file navigator to go the folder that has the same name as your username.
+Then make a new Jupyter notebook by clicking on the "Python 3" icon under "Notebook" section and run the following code in a cell:

 ```
 !mkdir -p /scratch/cd82/$USER/notebooks